Thinking about how to use social media for small business gives you a headache?

 (1. Know the benefits of each platform

-Innovative companies are always looking for new ways to use social media for small businesses.
+Innovative companies are always looking for new ways to use social media in small businesses.
 But for now, a short summary of the key channels can help you decide where to start.

 INSTAGRAM AND SNAPCHAT